-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 30, 2020

-The Annual General Meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of EMX Royalty Corporation (the "Corporation") will be held at Suite 501, 543 Granville Street, Vancouver, British Columbia, on Wednesday, June 5, 2019 at 10:30 a.m.
-(Pacific Time), for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual General Meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of EMX Royalty Corporation (the "Company") will be conducted via an online interactive audio webcast at https://web.lumiagm.com/209743968 (see "Voting of Proxies and VIFs" in the management information circular dated May 13, 2020 (the "Circular") for details) on Tuesday, June 30, 2020, commencing at 10:30 a.m.
+(Vancouver Time), for the following purposes:

 - 1. To receive and consider the Report of the Directors to the Shareholders.
-See "Particulars of Matters to be Acted Upon -- Report of Directors" in the Information Circular; - 2.
-To receive the audited financial statements of the Corporation for the year ended December 31, 2018 together with the auditor's report thereon.
-See "Particulars of Matters to be Acted Upon Financial Statements, Auditor's Report and Management Discussion & Analysis" in the Information Circular; - 3.
+See "Particulars of Matters to be Acted Upon Report of Directors" in the Circular; - 2.
+To receive the audited financial statements of the Company for the year ended December 31, 2019 together with the auditor's report thereon.
+See "Particulars of Matters to be Acted Upon Financial Statements, Auditor's Report and Management Discussion & Analysis" in the Circular; - 3.
 To set the number of directors for the ensuing year at five.
-See "Particulars of Matters to be Acted Upon Set Number of Directors to be Elected" in the Information Circular; - 4.
+See "Particulars of Matters to be Acted Upon Set Number of Directors to be Elected" in the Circular; - 4.
 To elect directors for the ensuing year.
-See "Particulars of Matters to be Acted Upon Election of Directors" in the Information Circular: - 5.
-To appoint an auditor of the Corporation for the ensuing year and to authorize the directors to approve the remuneration to be paid to the auditor.
-See "Particulars of Matters to be Acted Upon Appointment and Remuneration of an Auditor" in the Information Circular: - 6.
-To ratify and approve the Corporation's Stock Option Plan.
-See "Particulars of Matters to be Acted Upon Ratification of Stock Option Plan" in the Information Circular; and - 7.
+See "Particulars of Matters to be Acted Upon Election of Directors" in the Circular; - 5.
+To appoint Davidson & Company LLP as auditor of the Company for the ensuing year and to authorize the directors to approve the remuneration to be paid to the auditor.
+See "Particulars of Matters to be Acted Upon Appointment and Remuneration of an Auditor" in the Circular; - 6.
+To ratify and approve the Company's Stock Option Plan.
+See "Particulars of Matters to be Acted Upon Ratification of Stock Option Plan" in the Circular; and - 7.
 To transact such other business as may properly come before the Meeting.